Vaccination and Medications

 Not everyone follows a vaccination protocol, but unless you have a closed herd without any pigs leaving and none coming in I would urge you to.

-Piglets- 2 or 3 days old Iron Dextran Injection 200, might be known as Ferrodex.
+- 2 or 3 days old: Iron Dextran Injection 200 (Ferrodex).
 Follow directions.

-For piglets I use disposable a 3ML syringe with a 22 gage needle.
-For adults I use an Allflex Repeater Syringe with a Slap Shot using an 18 gauge needle is preferred.
+Tools: For piglets, a 3ML syringe with a 22 gauge needle is used.
+For adults, an Allflex Repeater Syringe with a Slap Shot using an 18 gauge needle is preferred.

-I usually order online through Valley Vet, QC Supply or Jeffers Pet.
+Suppliers: Orders are often placed through Valley Vet, QC Supply, or Jeffers Pet.

 Compiled by Debra Allen

 - Iron is vital for preventing anemia.
 Anemic conditions are identified by decreased hemoglobin in the blood, which affects oxygen transportation.

 - Symptoms: Signs of anemia can vary from poor growth to labored breathing post-exercise.

 - Rapid iron deficiency can occur in pigs due to factors like low body storage of iron in newborns, low iron content in sow’s milk, absence of soil contact, and their rapid growth rate.